BAJAJ BROKING

 Types of Bonds Explained

-• Government Bonds: These are issued by national entities and are considered low-risk.
-These include treasury bills and long-term securities.
+• Government bonds - These are issued by a country's government.
+Government bonds are usually seen as the safest and include treasury bills and long-term securities.

-• Municipal bonds – Issued by local or state authorities
+• Municipal bonds - These are issued by a local or state authority financing a specific project.

 Feature